pydata/xarray/CORE_DEV_GUIDE.md

 When reviewing, focus on the following:

-1. **Usability and generality:** `xarray` is a GUI application that strives to be accessible to both coding and non-coding users, and new features should ultimately be accessible to everyone using the app. `xarray` targets the scientific user community broadly, and core features should be domain-agnostic and general purpose.
+1. **Usability and generality:** `xarray` is a user-facing package that strives to be accessible to both novice and advanced users, and new features should ultimately be accessible to everyone using the package. `xarray` targets the scientific user community broadly, and core features should be domain-agnostic and general purpose.
-Custom functionality is meant to be provided through our plugin ecosystem.
-If in doubt, consult back with our [mission and values](mission-and-values).
+Custom functionality is meant to be provided through our various types of interoperability.

 2. **Performance and benchmarks:** As `xarray` targets scientific applications that often involve large multidimensional datasets, high performance is a key value of `xarray`.
-While every new feature won't scale equally to all sizes of data, keeping in mind performance and our [benchmarks](xarray-benchmarks) during a review may be important, and you may need to ask for benchmarks to be run and reported or new benchmarks to be added.
+While every new feature won't scale equally to all sizes of data, keeping in mind performance and our [benchmarks](https://github.com/pydata/xarray/tree/main/asv_bench) during a review may be important, and you may need to ask for benchmarks to be run and reported or new benchmarks to be added.

-3. **APIs and stability:** Coding users and plugin developers will make extensive use of our APIs.
-The foundation of a healthy plugin ecosystem will be a fully capable and stable set of APIs, so as `xarray` matures it will very important to ensure our APIs are stable.
-For now, while the project is still in an earlier stage, spending the extra time to consider names of public facing variables and methods, along side function signatures, could save us considerable trouble in the future.
-Right now we are still making breaking changes with minor version numbers `0.x` and do not have a deprecation policy, but we will work to add one soon.
+3. **APIs and stability:** Coding users and developers will make extensive use of our APIs.
+The foundation of a healthy ecosystem will be a fully capable and stable set of APIs, so as `xarray` matures it will very important to ensure our APIs are stable.
+Spending the extra time to consider names of public facing variables and methods, alongside function signatures, could save us considerable trouble in the future.
+We do our best to provide [deprecation cycles](https://docs.xarray.dev/en/stable/contributing.html#backwards-compatibility) when making backwards-incompatible changes.

 4. **Documentation and tutorials:** All new methods should have appropriate doc strings following [PEP257](https://peps.python.org/pep-0257/) and the [NumPy documentation guide](https://numpy.org/devdocs/dev/howto-docs.html#documentation-style).
-For any major new features, accompanying changes should be made to our [tutorials](https://xarray.org/tutorials).
+For any major new features, accompanying changes should be made to our [tutorials](https://tutorial.xarray.dev).
 These should not only illustrates the new feature, but explains it.
-Titles for all documents in xarray should follow [sentence case capitalization](https://apastyle.apa.org/style-grammar-guidelines/capitalization/sentence-case), but the name `xarray` should always be written in lowercase.

 5. **Implementations and algorithms:** You should understand the code being modified or added before approving it.
 (See [Merge Only Changes You Understand](#merge-only-changes-you-understand)